Picoides dorsalis dorsalis

 Documentation: Specimen: UNSM ZM6345, 16 Jun 1916 Scotts Bluff Co (Swenk 1918).

-Nearctic three-toed woodpeckers have been split from those of the Palearctic based on genetic and vocal differences (Banks et al 2003).
-American Three-toed Woodpecker occurs in North America north of Mexico, with three subspecies recognized (AOU 1957): fasciatus of Alaska, western Canada and the northwestern USA, dorsalis of the Rocky Mountains from Montana south to Arizona and New Mexico, and bacatus of central and eastern Canada, south to northern Minnesota, and the northeastern US.
+American Three-toed Woodpecker occurs in North America north of Mexico, with three subspecies recognized (Gill et al 2022): fasciatus of Alaska, western Canada and the northwestern USA, dorsalis of the Rocky Mountains from Montana south to Arizona and New Mexico, and bacatus of central and eastern Canada, south to northern Minnesota, and the northeastern US.

 16 Jun 1916, the specimen cited above, a male collected seven miles west of Scottsbluff, Scotts Bluff Co and confirmed as this species by H.C.
 Oberholser (Swenk 1918)